1991–92 Tottenham Hotspur F.C. season

-During the 1991–92 English football season, Tottenham Hotspur F.C. competed in the Football League First Division.
+The 1991–92 season was the 110th season in the history of Tottenham Hotspur Football Club, and their 14th consecutive season in the top flight of English football.
+In addition to the domestic league, the club participated in the FA Cup, Football League Cup and the European Cup Winners' Cup.

 Season summary

 In the 1991–92 season, Terry Venables became chief executive, with Peter Shreeves again taking charge of first-team duties.
 Tottenham were competing in Europe that season, in the UEFA Cup Winners' Cup, reaching the quarter-final where they were edged out by Dutch side Feyenoord.
-Gary Lineker, who in November confirmed that he would be leaving Tottenham at the end of the season to play in Japan, scored 28 goals and was voted Football Writers' Footballer of the Year, but these goals were not enough to prevent Tottenham from under-performing throughout the campaign, losing 20 games as they finished 15th.
+Gary Lineker, who in November confirmed that he would be leaving Tottenham at the end of the season to play in Japan, scored 28 goals and was voted Football Writers' Footballer of the Year.
+Still, these goals were not enough to prevent Tottenham from under-performing throughout the campaign, losing 20 games as they finished 15th.
+The absence of Paul Gascoigne, who was out injured for the entire season before his departure to Lazio in the summer of 1992, was also a major factor in the team's underwhelming season.